psmyrdek/blog/content/pages/prezentacje.md

 ## Web Components.
 Are we there yet?
 📅 17.09.2018
-🗺 KrakowJS Meetup - Kraków
+🗺 KrakowJS Meetup - Cracow
 🎥 [YouTube](https://www.youtube.com/watch?v=iVhbTsEBt78)

 There's a lot of discussion around the topic of Web Components, but are we there yet?
 Can we turn it into reality by shipping production-grade apps based on this standard?